Alex-42-AI/Graphs-and-Trees/README.md

 2) returning the sum of the weights of all nodes;
 3) setting/increasing the weight of a given node to/with a given real value;
 4) finding the minimal (lightest) path between two nodes;
-5) returning a minimum by total sum of the weights of the nodes vertex cover of the graph;
+5) returning a minimum by total sum of the node weights vertex cover of the graph;
-6) returning a minimum by total sum of the weights of the nodes dominating set of the graph;
+6) returning a minimum by total sum of the node weights dominating set of the graph;
-7) returning a maximum by total sum of the weights of the nodes independent set of the graph.
+7) returning a maximum by total sum of the node weights independent set of the graph.
 The last tree methods are only present in the undirected graphs.

 Weighted graphs by links, in addition to their parental superclass, have methods for: